aws-samples/machine-learning-samples/README.md

 These samples show how to use the Amazon Machine Learning API for a targeted marketing application.
 This follows the "banking" dataset example described in the Developer Guide.
-There are two versions available:
+There are three versions available:

 * [Targeted Marketing with Machine Learning in Java](targeted-marketing-java/)
 * [Targeted Marketing with Machine Learning in Python](targeted-marketing-python/)